mobomo/acsf-orb/README.md

 ### TO-DO
 1. Improve exit codes for commands, specially the ones using API calls.
-2. Implement semantic versioning for tags in a more "flexible" way.
-Right now we are only incrementing "patch".
+2. ~~Implement semantic versioning for tags in a more "flexible" way.
+Right now we are only incrementing "patch".~~
 3. Improve Slack notifications messages.
-4. Cleanup for "on hold" workflows? (not really related to this Orb)
+4. When/If https://ideas.circleci.com/orbs/p/allow-list-type-parameters-in-orbs get's in.
+Improve how we build the cache paths parameters in the build-release-tag Job.